An overview and highlights from our current work

 Drive & Test

-As part of this work, HealthierHere serves as the Accountable Community of Health (ACH) for King County.
-There are nine regional ACHs in Washington State, each bringing together community members, cross-sector partners and other experts to explore new approaches to improving health and wellness as part of the Washington State Medicaid Transformation.
+- Serves as the Accountable Community of Health (ACH) for King County.
+There are nine regional ACHs in Washington State working with cross-sector partners to improve health and wellness as part of the Washington State Medicaid Transformation.

 Together with our partners, we are building a system of care that works better for everyone.